pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 3. **Misassemblies**: joining sequences that should not be adjacent.

-    Quast identifies missassemblies by mapping the contigs to the reference genomes of the identified organisms.
+    QUAST identifies missassemblies by mapping the contigs to the reference genomes of the identified organisms.
 3 types of misassemblies can be identified:

     ![Image shows on the top a contig with a blue and a gren parts with white arrows (pointing on the right) on them and below a reference with 2 chromosomes.
 The 3 types of misassemblies are after schematized.
 Relocation: the blue and gren parts of the contig are on chr 1 but separated.
 Inversion: the blue and gren parts of the contig are on chr 1 but separated and with the arrows facing each other.
 Translocation: the blue part is on chr 1 and gren part on chr 2.](./images/quast_misassemblies.png "Source: <a href="https://quast.sourceforge.net/docs/manual.html#sec3.1.2">QUAST manual</a>"){:width="60%"}